-This is the 15th year of the festival and the music line-up looks as stellar as ever, with Haim, The Chemical Brothers, Liam Gallagher and Bill Bailey are all headlining.
-Snow Patrol are taking the coveted Sunday lunchtime slot on the Obelisk Stage in what is a triumphant return, following an illness which forced the band to cancel last summer.
-Brits Critics' Choice nominee and YouTube's One To Watch for 2019 star Mahilia is also performing on the Obelisk stage in what is her Latitude debut.
+This is the 15th year of the festival and the music line-up looks as stellar as ever, with Haim, The Chemical Brothers, Liam Gallagher and Bill Bailey all headlining.
+Snow Patrol take the coveted Sunday lunchtime slot on the Obelisk Stage in what is a triumphant return, following an illness which forced the band to cancel last summer.
+Brits Critics' Choice nominee and YouTube's One To Watch for 2019 star Mahilia is also performing on the Obelisk stage in her Latitude debut.

 Over on the BBC Sounds Stage, audiences can hear Grammy Award-winner La Roux perform hits from her third studio album Supervision along with her best-loved anthems.
 Psych-rockers King Gizzard And The Lizard Wizard are also performing an eagerly anticipated slot on the same stage, as is electro R&B trailblazer, Banks.

-Revolutionary spoken word artist Kate Tempest made her debut at the festival nearly a decade ago and this year, the now celebrated artist is back, performing some of her latest album, The Book of Traps and Lessons.
+Revolutionary spoken-word artist Kate Tempest made her debut at the festival nearly a decade ago and this year, the celebrated artist is back, performing some of her latest album, The Book of Traps and Lessons.

-As Latitude regulars will know, the festival is as much about the laughs as it is the lilts.
-Heading up the Comedy Arena this year is Simon Amstell, who comes to the festival fresh from the success of his 2019 film Benjamin and with a whole new stand-up routine.
+As Latitude regulars will know, the festival is as much about the laughs as the lyrics.
+Heading up the Comedy Arena this year is Simon Amstell, fresh from the success of his 2019 film Benjamin and with a whole new stand-up routine.
 Others putting in a bid to provide belly laughs this year include Angela Barnes, Rich Hall, Kerry Godliman, Jayde Adams, Olga Koch and Shazia Mirza.

-Meanwhile at the Speakeasy, Women's Prize for Fiction are returning to
+Meanwhile, at the Speakeasy, Women's Prize for Fiction return to

 celebrate their 25th anniversary with a headline talk from bestselling